plmercereau/tilehuria/README.md

 ## TODO

 - when updating a tileset (format/quality) check what changed first. if no change of quality+format, don't recalculate the mbtile
-- when updating an area of interest, re-run the tileset + mbtiles generation
-- tileset progress, availability and size.
-Estimate the proportion download tiles vs generate mbtiles.
 - get single tile: re-download after a certain period of time?
+- get single tile: compare with the existing tile.
+If the downloaded tile is of better quality, replace the tile
+- upload mbtiles. see above

 ## Production